meta-flutter/meta-flutter/README.md

 ## General Yocto Notes

-When building on systems with GCC version > than uninative in Yocto distro add the following to conf/local.conf
+* When building on systems with GCC version > than uninative in Yocto distro add the following to conf/local.conf

     INHERIT:remove = "uninative"

+* The initial fetch with Flutter build will download over 14GB of source code.
+Running `bitbake -C cleanall flutter-engine` will clear the download cache.
+However, if an error occurs, the download cache remains intact, allowing you to resume the fetch later.

 ## Flutter Workspace Automation